GoogleCloudPlatform/cloud-debug-python/README.md

 using the `--noreload` flag disables the autoreload feature in Django, which means local changes to files will not be automatically picked up by Django.

-### Experimental Firebase Realtime Database Backend
+### Snapshot Debugger - Firebase Realtime Database Backend

-This functionality is available for release 3.0 onward of this agent.
+This functionality is available for release 3.0 onward of this agent and provides support for the Snapshot Debugger, which is being provided as a replacement for the deprecated Cloud Debugger service.

-The agent can be configured to use Firebase Realtime Database as a backend instead of the deprecated Cloud Debugger service.
+The agent can be configured to use Firebase Realtime Database as a backend instead of the Cloud Debugger service.
 If the Firebase backend is used, breakpoints can be viewed and set using the Snapshot Debugger CLI instead of the Cloud Console.

 To use the Firebase backend, set the flag when enabling the agent: